 You can always use regular diced tomatoes and just skip the fire-roasted part if you don’t mind missing the smoky, charred flavor.
 However, you can always add a pinch of smoked paprika to your regular diced tomatoes as the fire-roasted kind often has added spices, as well as smokiness.

-Can I roast my own tomatoes?
+Can I roast my own tomatoes for this recipe?

-Of course, you can!
 You’ll need 5 to 6 Roma tomatoes for this recipe.
 Heat a grill pan over medium-high heat.
 Slick the pan with oil.
 Grill the tomatoes, using tongs to turn them frequently, until lightly blackened all over, about 20 minutes.
-You can also do it over a gas flame.
-Using tongs, hold one tomato at a time over the flame, turning until blackened.
-Let cool, peel, and use as you would canned tomatoes.

 Shells with ricotta and fire-roasted tomato sauce on a white plate with a fork, beside a pan of shells, a clove of garlic, parmesan, and a tomato.